I Knew You When (album)

-I Knew You When is the eighteenth and most recent studio album by American rock singer-songwriter Bob Seger.
+I Knew You When is the eighteenth and final studio album by American rock singer-songwriter Bob Seger.
 It was released on November 17, 2017.

+Background

 The album was recorded in Nashville and Detroit and produced by Seger himself.
 The first song that became available from the album was "Glenn Song", which was written by Seger as a tribute to his friend Glenn Frey of the Eagles, who had died one year before.
 On January 18, 2017—eight months before the album was announced—Seger released "Glenn Song" for free on his official website.
 The song recounts his long friendship with Frey that began in 1966.

 When the album's track listing was revealed on October 13, 2017, "Glenn Song" was listed as one of three bonus tracks that can be found on the deluxe edition of I Knew You When.
 Along with the track listing, the album covers of both the 10-track standard edition and the 13-track deluxe edition were revealed as well, and the album became available for pre-order the same day.
 The standard edition is available on CD and 130-gram vinyl, while the deluxe edition is available on CD, as a digital download, and via select streaming services.

 Along with the announcement of I Knew You When on September 22, 2017, a cover version of Lou Reed's "Busload of Faith" was released as the first single taken from the album.
 The song was originally released by Reed on his 1989 album New York.
 Seger recorded his version of the song at a studio session in Nashville during May 2017 and premiered it with his Silver Bullet Band at a concert in Cincinnati on September 21, 2017, as part of his Runaway Train tour.
 Besides Reed's "Busload of Faith", Seger included another cover song in the album, namely "Democracy", which was written by Leonard Cohen and originally released on his 1992 album The Future.